the-pink-hacker/Minecraft-Asset-Extractor/README.md

 ## How To Use
 ### Downloading and Installing
-1. Make sure you have python installed (Required in V0.2.2 and lower).
+1. Make sure you have python installed (Required in V0.2.2 - Alpha and lower).
 Install it here: [www.python.org/downloads/](https://www.python.org/downloads/)
 2. Download [latest version](https://github.com/RyanGar46/Minecraft-Asset-Extractor/releases/latest).
 3. Unzip the downloaded .zip file.